-We have put a lot of effort into creating a learning programme that meets the students’ needs and aligns with contemporary educational theory about successful online learning.
-The learning programme has been communicated to the students and parents.
+We still offer online learning for those students who cannot return to campus at the moment.
+We have put a lot of effort into creating a learning programme that meets the students’ needs and aligns with the contemporary educational theory about successful online learning.
+Visit our webpage Online Learning Programmes for relevant information.

 How does online learning work?

 Note that we have gathered all the schedules and relevant information for our students and parents on the webpage online learning.